Prerequisites

 - To view an existing policy, click the policy name.

-- To edit or delete a policy, click the More icon to the right of the policy, then select Edit or Delete.
+- To edit or delete a policy, click the More icon next to the policy, then select Edit or Delete.

 Structure of organization access policies